motifmarkets/motif-core/etc/motif-core.api.md

     protected compareDefined(left: CorrectnessTableGridValue, right: CorrectnessTableGridValue): number;
 }

+// Warning: (ae-missing-release-tag) "LitIvemIdMatchesDataDefinition" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export abstract class LitIvemIdMatchesDataDefinition extends MatchesDataDefinition {
+    constructor();
+}

 // Warning: (ae-missing-release-tag) "LitIvemIdMatchesDataMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 // Warning: (ae-missing-release-tag) "LitIvemIdMatchesDataMessage" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //